zzzprojects/docs/entityframework-extensions.net/pages/articles/fastest-way-to-insert.md

 -	Custom Column
 -	Disabled output value for better performance
--	Insert only entities that don't already exists
+-	Insert only entities that don't already exist
 -	Keep Identity Value

 Bulk Insert is faster than BulkSaveChanges.
 However, Bulk Insert doesn't use the Change Tracker so identity value propagation may differ.
 If you need to perform multiple bulk operations with some relation, it's recommended to use BulkSaveChanges instead.